rapyuta-robotics/rapyuta-io-docs/hugo/content/4_tutorials/42_advanced/421_basic-simulation.md

 19. Click **NEXT** > **CONFIRM PACKAGE CREATION**.

 ## Create a Cloud Routed Network
-A routed network allows you to establish ROS communication between different ROS package deployment.
+A routed network allows you to establish ROS communication between different ROS package deployments.
 Binding a routed network resource to your deployment will enable other deployments on the same routed network to consume ROS topics/services/actions as defined in the package.
 If you have already created a routed network, skip the following steps.

 Perform the following procedure to create a routed network.